hernantz/blog/content/mock-yourself-not-your-code.md

 ```

 Now lets think for a moment if these tests we just wrote tell us, with a good
-level of confidence, if `process()` works or not.
-Or are we just asserting that
+level of confidence, whether `process()` works or not.
+Or are we just asserting
-some methods are called in specific order with specific parameters.
-This feels
+that some methods are called in specific order with specific parameters.
+This
-almost like testing that the compiler/interpreter works!
+feels almost like testing that the compiler/interpreter works!

 > *"We've fallen into a trap of testing that the code does what the code says
 > it does, rather than testing functional behaviour we care about."*
 >
 > Every mock.patch() is a little smell. <cite>[Daniel Pope][1]</cite>

 This kind of unit testing makes too many assumptions on how `process()` is
 implemented.
-Tightly coupling your tests with mocks, make refactors to be painfull.
+Tightly coupling your tests with mocks, make refactors to be
-As soon as you change a detail of the implementation your tests will *break* (which
+painfull.
+As soon as you change a detail of the implementation your tests will
-is not the same as to *fail*), with helpless tracebacks about functions that were
+*break* (which is not the same as to *fail*), with helpless tracebacks about
-not called, or mocks that break because some method is not there anymore, like:
+functions that were not called, or mocks that fail to be applied because some
+method doesn't exist anymore, like:

 ```python
 Traceback (most recent call last):